sandeep-vedam/Widgets2/README.md

 #### Documentation

-Use `lng docs` to open up the Lightning-SDK documentation.
+Use `lng docs` to open up the Lightning-SDK documentation................